eliseoalcaraz/eliseoalcaraz/README.md

 ## 👋🏻 Hi, I'm Eli!

-👨🏻‍💻 AI Engineer <br>👨🏻‍🎓 Studying Computer Science at University of the Philippines<br>💭 Currently learning machine learning and web development<br>👾 I create games for fun
+👨🏻‍💻 AI Engineer <br>👨🏻‍🎓 Studying Computer Science at the University of the Philippines<br>💭 Currently learning machine learning and web development<br>👾 I create games for fun

 ---
 ### 🌐 Socials: